Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemv.rst

 1.1.1 Work Directory (Step 1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps for library download and environment setup can be found [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/blas/L2/benchmarks#building).
+The steps for library download and environment setup can be found in :ref:`benchmark_l2`.
 For getting the design:

 .. code-block:: bash